souravMOD/Object_detection_Huggingface/README.md

 This repository contains an object detection pipeline built on top of the Hugging Face Transformers library.
 It provides a full training loop, evaluation tools and inference utilities for detecting objects in images using modern transformer‑based detectors.

-The code is organized under the `updated_code` package and is designed to be production‑ready: imports are lightweight, configuration is externalized, and you can invoke functions from your own Python code or use the provided command‑line interfaces.
+The code is organized under the `` package and is designed to be production‑ready: imports are lightweight, configuration is externalized, and you can invoke functions from your own Python code or use the provided command‑line interfaces.

 ## Features

-- **Modular data pipeline** – dataset loading and pre‑processing are encapsulated in `updated_code/src/data_processing.py`.
+- **Modular data pipeline** – dataset loading and pre‑processing are encapsulated in `/src/data_processing.py`.
 - **Model adaptation** – automatically adapts a pretrained detector to the number of classes in your dataset.
 - **Training script** – configurable via YAML; supports early stopping and model checkpointing via the `transformers.Trainer` API.
 - **Evaluation and inference** – compute mean average precision (mAP) on a validation set or run detection on single images.